 When I was pregnant with my son, my daily yoga and seated meditation practice changed dramatically.
 I allowed my practice to become increasingly informed by preparing my body and mind for birth, with sound and movement becoming important elements.
 I researched what was appropriate, in both books and media, as well as my own body. … Continue reading Simple Prenatal Yoga Sequence for Home Practice

 It's a mellow day, gray overhead in an Oakland sky, where I am visiting to attend an incredibly rich and deep 5-day yoga training on the pelvic floor.
-For many, another typical day, but for the greater Iyengar yoga community, a heartfelt day of parting to the venerable Mr. BKS Iyengar.
-Although I never got … Continue reading Farewell, BKS Iyengar, with Gratitude
+For many, another typical day, but for the greater Iyengar yoga community, a heart felt and tender day of parting to the venerable Yogacharya BKS Iyengar.
+Although I … Continue reading Farewell, BKS Iyengar, with Gratitude

 Most yoga students know alignment is important, but what IS “good alignment,” and how can you use this awareness to get the most out of your practice?
 In this fun, experiential afternoon workshop, we will explore what is “neutral:” the archetype of key asanas (poses), through the lens of their functional anatomical architecture as well … Continue reading Deepening Alignment: Yoga Workshop with Avery Kalapa in West Virginia!